 The 24-4 vote of confidence on Bishop Richard Malone’s leadership by a diocesan lay group is troubling on its surface.
 Never mind the fact that 5 people were absent from voting and another five were not yet appointed to fill vacancies.

 - Groomed and indoctrinated in diocesan spin four times a year with the bishop, where is their critical thinking on matters pertaining to this most egregious and abominable crisis in the history of the diocese?
 We don’t know.
-We have to trust the appointing priests’ judgment of their competence and OBJECTIVITY in that comfortable, amicable arena.
+We have to trust the appointing priests’ judgment of their competence and objectivity in that comfortable, amicable arena.

 - It’s not likely priests are going to choose independent thinkers who are inclined to challenge a Catholic Bishop in their midst.
 That is self-evident by their congenial meetings.

 - They aren’t there to ask hard, probing questions or turn tables about the FACTS presented outside the chancery which prove their bishop reinstated a known sexual predator like Art Smith, for example, thereby exposing the laity to harm.
 Two more victims allegedly emerged from Smith’s “ministry” under Malone.
 Is that not remotely troubling?